Juvenile delinquency: Juvenile sex crimes

 Juveniles who commit sexual crimes refer to individuals adjudicated in a criminal court for a sexual crime.
 Sex crimes are defined as sexually abusive behavior committed by a person under the age of 18 that is perpetrated "against the victim's will, without consent, and in an aggressive, exploitative, manipulative, and/or threatening manner".
 It is important to utilize appropriate terminology for juvenile sex offenders.
 Harsh and inappropriate expressions include terms such as "pedophile, child molester, predator, perpetrator, and mini-perp".
 These terms have often been associated with this group, regardless of the youth's age, diagnosis, cognitive abilities, or developmental stage.
 Using appropriate expressions can facilitate a more accurate depiction of juvenile sex offenders and may decrease the subsequent aversive psychological affects from using such labels.
-In the Arab Gulf states [sic], homosexual acts are classified as an offense, and constitute one of the primary crimes for which juvenile males are charged.
+In the Arab states of the Persian Gulf, homosexual acts are classified as an offense, and constitute one of the primary crimes for which juvenile males are charged.